Two Ways to Explain (Concept vs. Learn By Doing)

 There is one more thing I would like to explain about pen & paper role playing games, because I feel it is important and because I believe many people struggle with this and have difficulties with it, even if they are not fully aware of it.
 They are thereby involuntarily diminishing their and everyone else's fun with pen & paper role playing games.

-What I am talking about is the biggest stepping stone for people who have never experienced true team-work and collaboration, and unfortunately, in today's western society, sadly, that seems to be the case with a lot of people: In role-playing games, at least when played right, being an egoist and self-focused on your own interests only will not get you anywhere, or a least not very far (well, ok, you can still become the leader of Switzerland's biggest role playing game group, if you so desire).
-At least, it will not get you very far at the game table in terms of overall fun, and most of all, certainly not as a Dungeon- or Game Master.
+What I am talking about is the biggest stepping stone for people who have never experienced true team-work and collaboration, and unfortunately, in today's western society, sadly, that seems to be the case with a lot of people: In role-playing games being an egoist and self-focused on your own interests only will usually not get you very far, and most of all, certainly not as a Dungeon- or Game Master.

 Role playing games are one of the only truly non-competitive activities for people in western societies like us, who otherwise are unable or even utterly incapable of being non-competitive.
 Most people agree that role playing games are very creative.
 But, unlike the rest of our current society, role playing games are not a creative ego-trip.
 They are not about self-fulfillment, at least, not in disregard of others at the game table, or even at the expense of others.